 CREATE CLUSTERED INDEX IX_Employee_Salary ON Employee(Salary)

-To create a Clustered Index based on two columns, first, we need to drop the existing clustered index which is created on the Id column of the Employee table.
-Use the following DROP Index statement to drop the index.
+Let’s create a clustered index based on 2 columns.
+To do this we first have to drop the existing clustered index which is created on the Id column.

-When you execute the above DROP INDEX query, we get an error message stating
+When you execute the above DROP INDEX query, then you will get an error message stating

-We will discuss the role of the unique index in our upcoming articles.
-To successfully delete the clustered index, right-click on the index in the Object Explorer window and select DELETE as shown below.
+Why it is not allowing that we will discuss in a later article.
+But for now to delete the clustered index, right-click on the index in the Object Explorer window and select DELETE as shown below.

 Now, execute the following CREATE INDEX query to create a composite clustered Index on the Gender and Salary columns.

-Now if you issue a select query against the Employee table you should see the data physically arranged, FIRST by the Gender in descending order and then by the Salary in ascending order. as shown below.
+When you execute the above select query, you will get the following data.
+Now, you can see the data FIRST arranged by the Gender in descending order and then by Salary in ascending order.

-In the next article, I will discuss the Non-Clustered Index in SQL Server with examples.
-Here, in this article, I try to explain the SQL Server Clustered Index step by step with some examples.
+In the next article, I am going to discuss the Non-Clustered Index in SQL Server with some examples.
+Here, in this article, I try to explain the Clustered Index in SQL Server step by step with some examples.